 Read more about flood risks in Toronto here.

 Construction began on the Cherry Street Lakefilling Project in December 2017.
-We plan to start digging the new river valley in summer 2018.
-The Port Lands Flood Protection Project is scheduled for completion in 2023, with public access to new spaces in 2024.
+We started digging the new river valley in summer 2018.
+The Port Lands Flood Protection Project is scheduled for completion in 2024.

 Read more about construction here.